cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 The `Context` used to keep track of important data while `AnteHandler` is executing `Tx` keeps a `GasMeter` which tracks how much gas has been used.
 The user-provided amount for gas is known as the value `GasWanted`.
 If `GasConsumed`, the amount of gas consumed so far, ever exceeds `GasWanted`, execution stops.
 Otherwise, `CheckTx` sets `GasUsed` equal to `GasConsumed` and returns it in the result.
 After calculating the gas and fee values, validator-nodes check that the user-specified `gas-prices` is less than their locally defined `min-gas-prices`.

 If at any point during the checking stage `Tx` fails a check, it is discarded and the transaction lifecycle ends here.
 Otherwise, if it passes `CheckTx` successfully, the default protocol is to relay it to peer nodes and add it to the Mempool so that `Tx` becomes a candidate to be included in the next block.
-Note that even if `Tx` passes all checks at this stage, it is still possible to be found invalid later on as `CheckTx` does not fully validate the transaction.
+Note that even if `Tx` passes all checks at this stage, it is still possible to be found invalid later on because `CheckTx` does not fully validate the transaction.

 ## Inclusion in a Block

-Consensus, the process through which validator-nodes come to agreement on what transactions to accept, happens in **rounds**.
+Consensus, the process through which validator-nodes come to agreement on which transactions to accept, happens in **rounds**.
 Each round begins with a proposer creating a block of the most recent transactions and ends with **validators**, special full-nodes with voting power responsible for consensus, agreeing to accept the block or go with a `nil` block instead.
 One proposer is chosen amongst the validators to create and propose a block.
 The proposer collects transactions, including `Tx`, from its Mempool and now includes them in a block.

 Validators execute the consensus algorithm, such as [Tendermint BFT](https://tendermint.com/docs/spec/consensus/consensus.html#terms).
 Full-nodes on the network listen for prevotes from validator-nodes, then precommits.

+If `Tx` is included in a block and full-nodes receive precommits from +2/3 of the validators, the nodes understand to execute the commit stage. `Tx` officially becomes part of the blockchain, which logs the application's transaction history.

 Note that not all blocks have the same number of transactions and it is possible for consensus to result in a `nil` block or one with no transactions.

-In a public blockchain network, it is possible for validators to be **byzantine**, or malicious, which may prevent `Tx` from being committed in the blockchain.
-Possible malicious behaviors include the proposer deciding to censor the transaction by excluding it from the block or a validator voting against the block.
+In a public blockchain network, it is also possible for validators to be **byzantine**, or malicious, which may prevent `Tx` from being committed in the blockchain.
+Possible malicious behaviors include the proposer deciding to censor `Tx` by excluding it from the block or a validator voting against the block.

-If `Tx` is included in a block and full-nodes receive precommits from +2/3 of the validators, the nodes understand to execute the commit stage. `Tx` officially becomes part of the blockchain, which logs the application's transaction history.

 ## State Changes

 During consensus, all validator-nodes come to agreement on not only whether `Tx` is to be included but also the precise order of the transactions in its block.
-However, apart from committing to this block in consensus, the ultimate goal is actually for full-nodes to commit to a new state generated by `Tx` state changes.
+However, apart from deciding upon this block in consensus, the ultimate goal is actually for full-nodes to commit to a new state generated by the state changes.

 In order to execute `Tx`, the following ABCI function calls are made in order to communicate to the application what state changes need to be made.
-While full-nodes each run everything individually, since the messages' state transitions are deterministic and the order was finalized during consensus, this process yields a single, unambiguous result.
+While full-nodes each run everything individually, since the messages' state transitions are deterministic and the order has been finalized during consensus, this process yields a single, unambiguous result.
 ```
 		-----------------------
 		| BeginBlock	      |